fbpx

 Assessment Complaint Procedure

-To ensure property owners have a voice in the property assessment system, the Municipal Government Act has set out a complaints and appeals system for property owners who have concerns about their assessment.
-The process involves filing a complaint with your municipality’s assessment review board.
-The type of property the complaint is about will determine the type of assessment review board that will hear your complaint.
+To ensure property owners have a voice in the property assessment system, the MGA has set out a complaints and appeals system for property owners who have concerns about their assessment.
+The process involves filing a complaint with your municipality’s Assessment Review Board (ARB).
+The type of property and assessment class subject to a complaint will determine which ARB will hear your complaint.
 More information can be found on the Government of Alberta’s Property Assessment Complaints and Appeals website page.
 The property assessment complaint procedure is as follows:

 1. Complete an Assessment Review Board Complaint Form.